This page may contain affiliate links. Learn More.

 The packet also included educational information about monarchs and a poster and sticker.
 Here’s our butterfly hero pose.

 You can still help be a butterfly hero by getting milkweed seeds from seed supply companies.
 Click the picture below to order some and get started on your Monarch habitat.

 There are many varieties of milkweed available.
 You will find the most success if you plant species of milkweed that are native to your area that will thrive in your climate.
-You can also get a Monarch waystation kit that has everything your butterflies will need to thrive at your rest area along their migration path.

 At Little Sprouts, we LOVE being butterfly heroes.
 I want to teach my kids to take care of the earth in any way I can.
 We recycle, compost, and try to grow native wildflowers in and around our garden to help provide food sources for many beneficial creatures that are on the decline, including butterflies of all kinds as well as bees that our future depends on.

 Butterflies need you and me to do our part if we are going to change the damage we are doing to this earth.
 You may or may not care about butterflies like we do, but I’m sure you care about your future food sources.
 No pollinators mean no food production, and we all need to be concerned about food for future generations.